Leopards have a stealthy reputation, but they can’t sneak away from extinction. Will you help us save them?

 Leaps and Bounds Above the Rest

-Leopards are known to drop onto their prey from trees, climb nimbly up snow-capped mountains, and move through tall savanna grass without even a ripple.
+Leopards are known to drop onto their prey from trees, climb nimbly up snow-capped mountains, and move through tall savanna grass without causing even a ripple.
 These regal cats use trees more than most other big cats, relying on them for vantage points to stalk prey, then dragging their catch up to enjoy it in safety.

 Feet a leopard can leap forward in a single bound.

 Leopards have been hunted to the brink of extinction.
 Sometimes they’re killed because they’re seen as pests, preying on local livestock, but mostly, the demand for leopard coats drives excessive poaching.
 In addition, the trees that leopards rely on to navigate their environment and hunt for food are being cut down, leaving them homeless and hungry.